sumanthegde/apte-uncompress/README.md

   - To search the meaning text, prefix your string with a slash (/).
 For example, "/elephant" (without quotes) gives you all entries which have "elephant" in their meaning texts.
 - Local installation:
   1. Clone this repository: `git clone https://github.com/sumanthegde/apte-uncompress.git`
-  2. Checkout the deployment_scripts branch: `git checkout deployment_scripts`
-  3. You must now have the dictionary data in `data/output/` directory (symlinked to `haskell/apteDir.nosync/output/`), which contains `pagemarks.json`, `table_new.txt`, and `sharded/` folder
-  4. Run the server: `node web/server/serve.js --public web/public --data data/output`
+  4. From the project root, run the server: `node web/server/serve.js --public web/public --data data/output`
   5. Access the dictionary at `http://localhost:8080`

 ## Contributing